wtfnixin/cloud-club/README.md

-# 🎯 Multiplayer Quiz Tic-Tac-Toe
+# Multiplayer Quiz Tic-Tac-Toe

-A revolutionary twist on the classic Tic-Tac-Toe game!
-This real-time multiplayer game combines trivia questions with strategic gameplay, where players must answer quiz questions correctly to earn their turns on the board.
+A real-time multiplayer game that combines trivia questions with classic Tic-Tac-Toe strategy.
+Players must answer quiz questions correctly to earn their turns on the board.

-## 🌟 Key Features
+## Key Features

-### 🎮 Unique Gameplay Mechanics
+### Unique Gameplay Mechanics
 - **Quiz-Based Turns**: Players compete to answer trivia questions first to earn the right to place their symbol
 - **Timed Challenges**: 10-second timer for answering questions, 5-second timer for making moves
 - **Real-Time Competition**: First player to answer correctly gets the turn

-### 🌐 Multiplayer Experience
+### Multiplayer Experience
 - **Real-Time Synchronization**: Powered by Firebase Realtime Database
 - **Room-Based Games**: Create or join games using unique room codes
-- **Spectator Mode**: Watch ongoing games without participating
+- **Enhanced Spectator Mode**: Watch games with real-time player choice tracking
 - **Cross-Device Compatible**: Play with friends across different devices
+- **Secure Room Management**: 2-player limit with URL manipulation protection

-### 🎨 Rich Media Experience
+### Rich Media Experience
-- **Dynamic Sound Effects**:
+- **Dynamic Sound Effects**: Pop sounds for moves, victory fanfare, and draw sounds
-  - Pop sound for moves
-  - Victory fanfare for wins
-  - Special draw sound (Among Us theme)
-- **Animated Celebrations**:
+- **Animated Celebrations**: Victory and draw animations with custom GIFs
-  - Shin-chan GIF for victories
-  - Dog meme GIF for draws
-- **Modern UI**: Glassmorphism design with smooth animations
+- **Modern UI**: Clean design with smooth animations and responsive layout

-## 🎯 How to Play
+## How to Play

 ### Game Flow
 1. **Join a Game**: Create a new room or join an existing one with a room code